Kangy Angy Maintenance Centre

-The Kangy Angy Maintenance Centre is a railway depot at Kangy Angy on the Central Coast, New South Wales to maintain the New South Wales D sets.
+The Kangy Angy Maintenance Centre is a railway depot at Kangy Angy on the Central Coast, New South Wales to maintain the Mariyung D sets.
 The depot was officially opened on 24 February 2021.

 The depot is almost 500000 sqm in size and has about 6 km of electric rail lines.
 It runs 24/7 and is operated by UGL Rail under a 15-year contract.

 History

-In 2017, Transport for NSW awarded a contract to John Holland to build a new depot adjacent to the Main Northern line at Kangy Angy to maintain the NSW TrainLink D sets.
+In 2017, Transport for NSW awarded a contract to John Holland to build a new depot adjacent to the Main Northern line at Kangy Angy to maintain the Mariyung D sets.
 Construction commenced in May 2018 with the depot.

-Major construction was completed in 2020 and the first D set arrived at the facility in October 2020.
+Major construction was completed in 2020 and the first D sets arrived at the facility in October 2020.
 The facility was officially opened on 24 February 2021.